benjaminvatterj/JobMarketTracker/readme.md

 up as very far in the future).
 The system allows you to modify the deadline of each interested posting manually at this stage.

-## Adding sources (Advanced)
+## Customizing Inputs and Theme

+Tired of the retro wave look of the system? checkout custom_settings.py to change the color theme.

-The system allows adding custom sources beyond AEA and EJM.
-Sources are added as dictionaries to the list variables input_option_settings in settings.py.
+Also, the system allows adding custom sources beyond AEA, EJM, and AJO.
+Sources are added as dictionaries to the list variables input_option_settings in custom_settings.py.
 Each source is a dictionary that must specify a number of mandatory keys, including a url for the source, the name of the source, and a function to read the data.
-See settings.py for further details and examples.
+See custom_settings.py for further details and examples.

 ## Help!
 Check the help button in the GUI for further instructions on how to use this app.
-Any issues, submit them through github
+Any issues, submit them through the issue tracker here on github.

+## Contributing
+To contribute to this effort please submit a pull request or contact me directly.